Support for the

 March 29, 2019

 COLLEGE PARK MARRIOTT HOTEL & CONFERENCE CENTER

-Join us for this groundbreaking meeting to share YOUR experiences living with mitochondrial disease with the Food and Drug Administration (FDA).
-The FDA is responsible for ushering through the development of new therapies, and they want YOU to help them with those decisions by educating them about:
+Join us for this groundbreaking meeting to share YOUR experiences living with mitochondrial disease with the Food and Drug Administration (FDA) and other drug development stakeholders.

 - What it is like to live with a mitochondrial disease

 - Your concerns as the disease progresses

 - How you currently manage your mitochondrial disease

 This is an opportunity to have YOUR VOICES heard.